 - Identify local resources for home care, meals, and other services before you need them so you know whom to call when the time comes.

 - Explore moving to a retirement or continuing care community where activities and varying levels of care can be provided over time, as needed.
 Ask about staff members’ experience caring for people with LBD.

 It is important to focus on living with LBD.
 Your attitude can help you find enjoyment in daily life.
-Despite the many challenges and adjustments, you can have moments of humor, tenderness, and gratitude with the people closest to you.
+Despite the many challenges and adjustments, you can have times of humor, tenderness, and gratitude with the people closest to you.
 Make a list of events and activities you can still enjoy—then find a way to do them!
-For example, listening to music, exercising, or going out for a meal allows you to enjoy time with family and friends.
-If you can’t find pleasure in daily life, consult your doctor or another healthcare professional to discuss effective ways to cope and move forward.
-Let your family know if you are struggling emotionally so they can offer support.
+Listening to music, exercising, or going out for a meal allows you to enjoy time with family and friends.
+If you can’t find pleasure in daily life, consult your doctor or another healthcare professional to discuss effective ways to get mental health support and move forward.
+Let your loved ones know if you are struggling emotionally so they can offer support too.